-This mattress has been conceived for those who want to ultra-lighten their loads, still be able to sleep comfortably, and retain the assurance of quality associated with the Therm-a-Rest brand.
+This mattress was conceived for those who want to ultra-lighten their loads, still be able to sleep comfortably, and retain the assurance of quality associated with the Therm-a-Rest brand.
 It’s ridiculously small when packed.

-It’s available in 3 sizes, but the one I’ll be reviewing here is the ‘regular’ version, full-length but slightly narrower than an average mattress and tapered towards the feet.
-It weighs in at 350g / 12oz, packs down to 23x10x10cm / 9x4x4in, and can be squashed even smaller when stowed if the valve is left open.
-There’s also a three-quarter-length version for ultra-minimalists, a large (wider) model, and a womens’ version too.
+The NeoAir XLite is available in four size options.
+The one I’ll be reviewing here is the ‘regular’ version, full-length but slightly narrower than an average mattress and tapered towards the feet.
+It weighs in at 340g (12 oz), packs down to 23×10×10cm (9×4×4in), and can be squashed even smaller when stowed with the valve open.
+There’s also a three-quarter-length ‘small’ version for ultra-minimalists, a long model, a wide model, and a womens’ version with more insulation.

-If you’ve a standard-issue long-distance cycle-touring setup with four panniers and a bar-bag, the extra bulk of a more traditional mattress is unlikely to be an issue, and so the benefits of kit like the NeoAir XLite might not be obvious.
+If you’re running a standard long-distance touring luggage setup with four panniers and a bar-bag, the extra bulk of a more traditional mattress is unlikely to be an issue, and so the benefits of the NeoAir XLite’s packability might not be obvious.

 This is what I tried for a two-month trip down the U.S. West Coast last year.
 Along with a 1‑man tent and other kit minimalisations, I found the two-pannier setup liberating (particularly after that time I hauled a trailer across Mongolia), and would have happily extended those two months indefinitely with no major changes of kit.

 The only meaningful measure of any sleeping pad, of course, is whether or not you can actually get a decent night’s sleep on it.

 Having used a variety of camping mats over the years, from the closed cell foam Multimat I began with to the utterly luxuriant Downmat that kept me warm at 30 below in the Arctic, I’m happy (and surprised) to report that the XLite — despite its packed size — really does deliver on this front.

 Inflated, it’s 6.3cm thick.
 It’s important to note that the thickness of a mattress affects more than just comfort and insulation; it also factors into your choice of campsite, as a thicker mat can absorb rougher ground whilst still providing a comfortable sleeping surface.
-It’s possible to deflate the mat slighty to suit your preferred level of cushioning, though this will make it noisier (one of the mat’s few detractors; see below).
+It’s possible to deflate the mat slighty to suit your preferred level of cushioning, though this will make it noisier (one of the mat’s few negatives; see below).

 The biggest issue (more of a niggle) with the NeoAir XLite is how noisy it can be.
 The nylon used in the construction sounds like a paper bag being screwed up whenever you turn over or – god forbid – attempt to kneel on the thing.
 This is exaggerated all the more if you let some air out to adjust the level of cushioning.

 The easiest solution is to air the mattress for a couple of days before storing it, hanging it up in a warm, dry place with the valve open and at the top (this is probably good advice for all orally-inflated mattresses).
-Another solution would be to use an optional inflation bag rather than inflating it by mouth.
+Another solution would be to use the optional inflation bag rather than inflating it by mouth.